1. Home

 Managing lifecycle stages inside your WhatsApp CRM gives teams immediate context about where each contact stands, so follow-ups are timely and relevant.

 It also enables smarter workflows, such as triggering reminders, assigning conversations to the right team, or adjusting messaging based on lifecycle stage.
+With lifecycle management, teams can intentionally move contacts forward, measure progress and ensure no opportunity is lost as WhatsApp conversation volume grows.

 Turn conversations into customers with respond.io's official WhatsApp API ✨